Alejogb1/job-board/blog-data/how-can-i-wrap-a-custom-gym-environment-with-tf-agents.md

 id: "how-can-i-wrap-a-custom-gym-environment-with-tf-agents"
 ---

-Okay, let's tackle this.
-It's a question I've seen come up quite a bit, and it echoes a project I worked on a few years back involving reinforcement learning for a custom robotics simulator.
+,  It's a question I've seen come up quite a bit, and it echoes a project I worked on a few years back involving reinforcement learning for a custom robotics simulator.
 We needed to integrate our simulation environment, which wasn’t a standard OpenAI gym setup, with TF-Agents.
 It wasn't always straightforward, but the process, while a little involved, is certainly manageable with some careful planning.

 The core challenge when wrapping a custom environment with tf-agents lies in ensuring your environment conforms to the interface tf-agents expects.
 If your environment already utilizes the gym interface, the task becomes considerably easier.
 However, more often than not, bespoke simulations require a bit more work.
 The essence of this integration process is to create a wrapper class that inherits from `tf_agents.environments.tf_environment.TFEnvironment`.
 This class will essentially act as a translator, converting your custom environment's state space, action space, and step function into the tensor-based representation that tf-agents prefers.